etwest/Increment-and-Freeze/README.md

 # Increment-and-Freeze
 Increment-and-Freeze is a divide-and-conquer algorithm for computing the LRU success function (or hit-rate curve) of a trace T. It has log-fold parallelism and a cost of O(n/B log n) IOs in the external memory model.

-TODO: Paper reference here eventually
+Our paper introducing Increment-and-Freeze appeared in SPAA 2023.

+**Citation**
+Michael A. Bender, Daniel DeLayo, Bradley C. Kuszmaul, William Kuszmaul, and Evan West.
+2023.
+Increment–and–Freeze: Every Cache, Everywhere, All of the Time.
+In Proceedings of the 35th ACM Symposium on Parallelism in Algorithms and Architectures (SPAA ’23), June 17–19, 2023, Orlando, FL, USA.
+ACM, New York, NY, USA, 11 pages. https://doi.org/10.1145/3558481.3591085

 ## License
 The Increment-and-Freeze source code is licensed under the GPLv2 license.
 See `LICENSE.txt`.